 Two amateur artistic projects:

-- Work Songs 2: a work for a multicultural and multi-generational chorus staged and set to music in public areas by the Marseille company Rara Woulib.
-The project will feature young people from the region or new arrivals to France who are taking part in the Opera Profession Course, as well as adults with experience in amateur chorus.
-This year, Work Songs will be a chance to explore New Orleans Jazz Funerals, as an echo to Mozart's Requiem, scheduled for the Festival d'Aix.
-This new project will be part of a new work for 2020 by the Rara Woulib company.
-This year, the public will be able to see and hear them in Marseille, Aix-en-Provence and La Roque d’Anthéron between April and June 2019.
+- Work Songs: a work for a multicultural and multi-generational chorus staged and set to music in public areas by the Marseille company Rara Woulib.
+The project will feature young people from the region or new arrivals to France who are taking part in the Opera Backtage Course, as well as adults with experience in amateur chorus.
+The public will be able to listen to this chorus in particular in the Moun Fou project, creation of the Cie Rara Woulib within the frame of 2020 Marseille's Festival.